 Mariners stop 5-game slide with 7-2 win against Red Sox

+BOSTON — The toughest moment of Mike Leake’s stellar night was missing a chance for a shutout.

-BOSTON — Mike Leake pitched eight shutout innings, Mitch Haniger drove in three runs and the Seattle Mariners snapped a season-high five-game losing streak with a 7-2 victory over the Boston Red Sox on Saturday night.
+Leake pitched eight sparkling innings, Mitch Haniger drove in three runs and the Seattle Mariners snapped a season-high five-game losing streak with a 7-2 victory over the Boston Red Sox on Saturday.

+With closer Edwin Diaz needing some work, Seattle manager Scott Servais had to deliver the bad news to Leake.

+“Very tough, very, very hard,” Servais said.
+“I told him: ‘Mike, 99 percent of the time I wouldn’t take you out of this game, but we need to get Eddie out there.'”

 Nelson Cruz had three hits and scored twice a night after hitting two homers and driving in seven runs for Seattle, which went on its skid after beating Boston two straight at home last weekend.